-On May 1, 2020, the Company entered into a U.S. Small Business Administration ("SBA") Paycheck Protection Program ("PPP") promissory note in the principal amount of \$5,653 payable to Bank of America, NA (the "Bank of America") evidencing a PPP loan (the "PPP Loan").
+On May 1, 2020, the Company entered into a U.S. Small Business Administration ("SBA") Paycheck Protection Program ("the PPP") promissory note in the principal amount of \$5,653 payable to Bank of America, NA ("Bank of

+America") evidencing a PPP loan (the "PPP Loan").
 The PPP Loan bears interest at a rate of 1% per annum.
 No payments will be due on the PPP Loan during a six-month deferral period commencing on May 2, 2020.
 Commencing one month after the expiration of the deferral period and continuing on the same day of each month thereafter until the maturity date of the PPP Loan, the Company will be obligated to make monthly payments of principal and interest, each in such equal amount required to fully amortize the principal amount outstanding on the PPP Loan by the maturity date.
 The maturity date is May 2, 2022.
-The principal amount of the PPP Loan is subject to forgiveness under the PPP upon the Company's request to the extent that PPP Loan proceeds are used to pay expenses permitted by the PPP.
+The principal amount of the PPP Loan is subject to forgiveness under the PPP upon the Company's request to the extent that the PPP Loan proceeds are used to pay expenses permitted by the PPP.
 Bank of America may forgive interest accrued on any principal forgiven if the SBA pays the interest.
 At this time, there can be no assurance that any part of the PPP Loan will be forgiven.
+Currently, the Company is finalizing the application for forgiveness, which is due at the end of August 2021.
 The PPP Loan contains customary borrower default provisions and lender remedies, including the right of Bank of America to require immediate repayment in full the outstanding principal balance of the PPP Loan with accrued interest.
-As of March 31, 2021, \$51 of interest has been accrued and is included in Accounts payable, accrued expenses and other in the condensed consolidated balance sheet.
+As of June 30, 2021, \$66 of interest has been accrued and is included in Accounts payable, accrued expenses and other in the condensed consolidated balance sheet.

-Note 8.
+Note 10.
 Stockholders' Equity